What Do Social Workers Do?

 Nancy Drennan is a Licensed Clinical Social Worker (LCSW) who attended the University of Illinois (MSW, BSW).
 Nancy has worked in a variety of settings (high school and higher education) with a focus on mental health with adolescents and young adults.
 Before working in the field of education, Nancy worked as a clinician in substance abuse treatment and mental health settings.

+Before coming to Fenwick High School, she attended the University of Illinois as a post-grad and obtained her PEL/Type 73.
 At Fenwick, Nancy taught Health class for many years.
-She continues to plan and coordinate the freshman and sophomore student/parent nights that focus on youth substance abuse prevention and positive decision-making.
+She continues to plan and coordinate the freshman and sophomore student/parent nights that focus on youth substance abuse prevention and making positive choices.
 She is also in charge of the Students Against Destructive Decisions (SADD) all-school assemblies and the coordination of all-school surveys (Illinois Youth Survey and the school climate survey).
 Nancy enjoys working on these programs and projects that are aimed at improving students’ social-emotional and overall health.